paladin-t/begui/README.md

 **Model: `require 'libs/beGUI/beGUI'`, implements beGUI.`Widget`**

-* beGUI.`InputBox.new(content placeholder)`: constructs an InputBox with the specific content
+* beGUI.`InputBox.new(content, placeholder)`: constructs an InputBox with the specific content
   * `content`: the content string
   * `placeholder`: the placeholder string when there's no input yet